code4yonglei/deep-learning-intro/README.md

 You can notify us that you plan to teach this lesson by creating an issue in this repository or posting a message in the carpentries Slack Machine Learning channel.
 Please note the questions below to get an indication of the sort of feedback we expect.

-After the workshop, please create an issue (or comment on the issue you created before teaching) with general feedback on teaching the lesson.
+After teaching the lesson, please create an issue (or comment on the issue you created before teaching) with general feedback on teaching the lesson.
 As a template, you can use the following questions:
 * How much time did you need for the material? (preferably per episode)
 * How much time did you need for the exercises?
 * Where there any technical issues that arose during setup?